 Trenzando, performance by former fellow Carolina Aranibar-Fernandez, supported by Projecting All Voices.

 Photo by Katie Ann Franklin, image courtesy of the artist.

-We support the development of artists from BIPOC communities by activating a network of resources that include mentorship, unrestricted financial support, professional development experiences, opportunities to develop and present their work, and connection to experts in the field.
+We support the advancement of artists from Southwest communities by activating ASU’s network of resources, including mentorship, unrestricted financial support, professional development experiences, opportunities to develop and present their work, and connection to experts in the field.

 The fellows inform conversations about how educational and cultural institutions must adapt to prepare, support and advance the creative voices of a changing America through an equitable lens and framework of practice.

 Join the next cohort

 The 2022-2023 Projecting All Voices Fellowship will take place from June 2022 to November 2023.
 The deadline to apply via Submittable is April 3, 2022.
 Residency in Arizona during the fellowship is not required, and travel will be scheduled to visit the campus during the fellowship.
 Applicants must live and work in Arizona, Colorado, Nevada, New Mexico, Utah and/or Sovereign Tribal Nations within the geographic Southwest.
 All fellows receive an unrestricted $38,000 honorarium and additional resources and support from ASU.

 2022-2023 Projecting All Voices Fellows announcement coming soon!